sainikhith/sainikhith.github.io/_posts/2024-01-28-Customer-Segmentation-K-Means.md

 It would be interesting to run this clustering/segmentation at a lower level of product areas, so rather than just the four areas of Meat, Dairy, Fruit, Vegetables - clustering spend across the sub-categories *below* those categories.
 This would mean we could create more specific clusters, and get an even more granular understanding of dietary preferences within the customer base.

-Here we've just focused on variables that are linked directly to sales - it could be interesting to also include customer metrics such as distance to store, gender etc to give a even more well-rounded customer segmentation.
+Here we've just focused on variables that are linked directly to sales - it could be interesting to also include customer metrics such as distance to store, gender etc to give an even more well-rounded customer segmentation.

 It would be useful to test other clustering approaches such as hierarchical clustering or DBSCAN to compare the results.
 <br>